sourcegraph/about/content/blogposts/2023/levels-of-code-ai.md

 ## AI-initiated coding

-Code AI levels 1 and 2 about human-initiated coding, where the AI coding assistant performs a single operation in response to human direction, and where the AI's output is (intended to be) reviewed by the human.
+Code AI levels 1 and 2 are about human-initiated coding, where the AI coding assistant performs a single operation in response to human direction, and where the AI's output is (intended to be) reviewed by the human.

 The next two levels, levels 3 and 4 of code AI, are where the code AI performs multiple steps (operations) to accomplish a human's higher-level intent.
 The human does not review the output of each step.